SECURITIES AND EXCHANGE COMMISSION

 About Kymera Therapeutics

-Kymera Therapeutics is a biopharmaceutical company focused on a transformative new approach to address previously intractable disease targets.
-Kymera is advancing the field of targeted protein degradation, accessing the bodys innate protein recycling machinery to degrade dysregulated, disease-causing proteins.
-Kymeras Pegasus targeted protein degradation platform harnesses the bodys natural protein recycling machinery to degrade disease-causing proteins, with a focus on un-drugged nodes in validated pathways currently inaccessible with conventional therapeutics.
-Kymera is accelerating drug discovery with an unmatched ability to target and degrade the most intractable of proteins, and advance new treatment options for patients.
-Kymeras initial programs target IRAK4, IRAKIMiD, and STAT3 within the IL-1R/TLR or JAK/STAT pathways, providing the opportunity to treat a broad range of immune-inflammatory diseases, hematologic malignancies, and solid tumors.
+Kymera Therapeutics (Nasdaq: KYMR) is a biopharmaceutical company pioneering the field of targeted protein degradation, a transformative approach to address disease targets and pathways inaccessible with conventional therapeutics.
+Kymeras Pegasus platform is a powerful drug discovery engine, advancing novel small molecule therapies that harness the bodys innate protein recycling machinery to degrade dysregulated, disease-causing proteins.
+With a focus on undrugged nodes in validated pathways, Kymera is advancing a pipeline of novel therapeutics designed to address the most intractable pathways and provide new treatments for patients.
+Kymeras initial programs target IRAK4, IRAKIMiD, and STAT3 within the IL-1R/TLR or JAK/STAT pathways, providing the opportunity to treat patients with a broad range of immune-inflammatory diseases, hematologic malignancies, and solid tumors.
 For more information, visit www.kymeratx.com.

 Cautionary Note Regarding Forward-Looking Statements